sharkymcdongles/pre-commit-docker-kustomize/README.md

-# pre-commit-docker-kustomize
+# pre-commit-kustomize
-pre-commit hook which runs kustomize docker image.
-Docker image is based on https://github.com/lyft/kustomizer, but added github.com into known hosts and not running this image as root.
-This modification allows for remote refs in your kustomize.
-Other git providers will probably won't work and require further changes.
-Please raise an issue.
+pre-commit hook which runs kustomize.
+This is a system hook, so you need to provide an image or place to run where kustomize already exists.

-## Example of .pre-commit-config.yaml that verifies that 3 overlays are not broken
+## Example of .pre-commit-config.yaml for a flux repo with a development folder containing your kustomizations:
 ```yaml
 # See https://pre-commit.com for more information
 # See https://pre-commit.com/hooks.html for more hooks